![]() |

 decline below the MSY level (1.0 on the figure at left), yet ICCAT has let

-this stock decline to about 40% of its MSY abundance.
+this South Atlantic stock decline to about 40% of its MSY abundance.
 Excessive

-fishing mortality, the cause of the abundance decline, is now over 2 times
+fishing mortality, the cause of the abundance decline, was in 2002 over 2 times

 the maximum (MSY) level, and ever since 1987, has been rising steeply (lower